Museum (2022)

 The connoisseurship of the classic hourglass is fed through the Boolean logic of 3D modelling, as space is subtracted between the top figure’s figure’s shapely extremities.

-These graffiti lovers share the voluptuous embrace of Baroque bodies, yet rebuff Baroque’s invitation to multiple viewing angles, as a shielding stone curtain falls on the stage of hardened identity.
+These graffiti lovers share the voluptuous embrace of Baroque bodies, yet rebuff Baroque’s invitation to multiple viewing angles.

 Painting’s two dimensional fiction collides with subject matter’s three dimensional reality as the hand of both artist and muse meet around the mirror/magnifying glass.